Board members are responsible for the effective management of natural resources in the Catchment.

-He is currently a board director of the Port Phillip & Westernport CMA and executive officer of the Natural Resources Conservation League of Victoria and its associated environmental philanthropic trust.
+He was previously a board director of the Port Phillip and Westernport CMA and currently holds the position of Executive Officer of the Natural Resources Conservation League of Victoria and its associated environmental philanthropic trust.

-Amanda is passionate about regional development, community, food and fibre production, youth and their education.
+Amanda is passionate about regional development, community leadership, regenerative agriculture, youth and their education.

-As chair of Regional Development Australia for the Hume Region and an emeritus mayor of Strathbogie Shire, she worked alongside her fellow councillors and community to build flourishing communities in the Strathbogie Shire and wider Hume region.
+As former chair of Regional Development Australia for the Hume Region and an emeritus mayor of Strathbogie Shire, Amanda values the role of agriculture and natural resource management within our Goulburn Broken Catchment.

-Jodie has worked as an accountant for the past 16 years in the private sector.
+Jodie is a Senior Assessor for CPA Australia and previously worked as an accountant in public practice for the past 16 years.
 She holds qualifications in economics, accounting, agriculture and animal science, is a Fellow Certified Practising Accountant (FCPA) and is a graduate of the Australian Institute of Company Directors (GAICD).